ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   internal n_predict, for now add the same here on the client side, maybe later add max_tokens to /completions endpoint handling code on server side.

-Frequency and presence penalty fields are set to 1.2 in the set of fields sent to server along with the user query.
-So that the model is partly set to try avoid repeating text in its response.
+NOTE: One may want to experiment with frequency/presence penalty fields in chatRequestOptions wrt the set of fields sent to server along with the user query.
+To check how the model behaves wrt repeatations in general in the generated text response.

 A end-user can change these behaviour by editing gMe from browser's devel-tool/console.